 (1) Head of the game.
-The name “head pipe”?”header” for short?refers to the section of the exhaust pipe that connects to the cylinder head, which is why two-strokes don’t have head pipes.
+The name “head pipe” or “header” for short refers to the section of the exhaust pipe that connects to the cylinder head, which is why two-strokes don’t have head pipes.
 Most dirt bike head pipes are stainless steel or titanium.
 Regardless of the material, the physical dimensions and horsepower are almost always identical within a brand’s systems.

 (2) Construction.
 Head pipes start life as straight tubing that is swaged or tapered and bent in a mandrel bending tool to form as many degrees of arc as necessary.
 Multiple-diameter headers can also be stair-stepped, which requires welding.

 (3) Performance tuning.
 Building a powerful exhaust system isn’t about going as large as possible on the tubing, because exhaust gases are released in spurts from the reciprocating engine’s cycle, not in one single blast.
 Tuners choose pipe diameters to time the pipe’s resonating pulses with the opening and closing of the exhaust valves.
 Since dirt bikes need to run across a relatively broad rpm range, it’s a tricky balance to get the right specs.
 A cam, throttle body or piston change can change the exhaust requirements and optimum head pipe dimensions.